usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

-- _samurai champloo music record departure_, by Nujabes, fat jon
+- _Only Dust Remains_, by Backxwash
+- _Obzen_, by Meshuggah
 - _Žaltys_, by Raphael Roginski
 - _Totality_, by Natural Information Society, Bitchin Bajas
-- _Only Dust Remains_, by Backxwash
+- _samurai champloo music record departure_, by Nujabes, fat jon
 - _LIKE A DRAGON 8 ORIGINAL SOUNDTRACK_, by SEGA SOUND TEAM
 - _卵_, by betcover!!
 - _Discipline_, by King Crimson